 It has the right tools in it’s kitty which not only helps the core developers but also the day-to-day Administrators.
 And I am still talking about the OLD WORLD where we had those distinctions.
 Now, let’s come back to 2015 where even Microsoft promotes to deploy right from your Visual Studio.

 Anyway, I should come back to the intention of this post before I drift further.
 It’s about using PowerShell to call RESTful APIs using PowerShell.

 Let’s take an example where I want to call a service which sends an email accepting a JSON object with To address, From address, Subject, Body etc. for creating a mail message object.
-Thanks to Postman, testing your APIs are no more easy as you’t have to write the calling part anymore.
+Thanks to Postman, testing your APIs are more easier than ever as you’t have to write the calling part anymore.

 Having, my API ready I wanted to schedule this API to called at a certain interval.
 Yes, I miss those Azure Web Jobs when running on IIS.

 However, the good old Task Scheduler is still handy to create a task which calls a PowerShell script.
 The script looks something like this: